Soft Skills

 The idea of being self-aware first entered the zeitgeist in the early 1970s, as a result of research conducted by social psychologists Shelley Duval and Robert Wicklund.
 Duval and Wickland referred to self-awareness as “the ability to recognize one’s existence,” and called it one of the most important variables in psychology.
 “Without self-awareness,” they wrote, “people would be unable to self-reflect or recognize differences.”
 In short, self-awareness allows us to see ourselves clearly, to recognize our thoughts, behaviors, and actions, and to consciously create new patterns.

-In a recent article in Harvard Business Review, executive coach Jennifer Porter notes that self-management can be “a conscious choice to resist a preference or habit, and instead, demonstrate a more productive behavior.”
-What she says is true of leaders is also true of all employees: being effective at our jobs requires self-awareness—that is, an understanding of our strengths, weaknesses, feelings, thoughts, and values and the way they affect the people around us.
+In a recent article in Harvard Business Review, executive coach Jennifer Porter notes that being effective at our jobs requires self-awareness—that is, an understanding of our strengths, weaknesses, feelings, thoughts, and values and the way they affect the people around us.
 But that’s only half of the story.
 She writes, “Self-awareness is useless without an equally important skill: self-management.
 Self-management is a conscious choice to resist a preference or habit, and instead, demonstrate a more productive behavior.”

 As such, the link between self-awareness and self-management is key; one can’t exist without the other.
-According to a recent article in The Journal of Management Education, self-awareness is a skill that can be learned and sharpened with constant self-evaluation, a process-oriented mindset, and attention.
+According to a recent article in The Journal of Management Education, self-awareness is a skill that we can learn and sharpen with constant self-evaluation, a process-oriented mindset, and attention.

 The relationship between self-awareness, self-management, and self-defeating behaviors

 Once an individual has strengthened their self-awareness muscles, they’ll be better able to notice their self-defeating behaviors.
-Self-defeating behavior is simply a habit that can be changed.
+Self-defeating behavior is simply a habit that we can change.
 Common self-defeating behaviors include:

 • Procrastination